-We get many calls asking if acupuncture can help treat insomnia.
+We get so many queries from people whether acupuncture can cure insomnia.
 The answer is an emphatic yes!
-Insomnia is typically characterized as an inability to fall asleep, stay asleep, or waking up unrefreshed in the morning.
+Insomnia is typically characterized as an inability to fall asleep, stay asleep, or waking up groggy in the morning.

-While insomnia can be temporary due to changes in schedule or new stressors in your life, hopefully it is not a persistent issue for you.
-Today I want to talk about chronic insomnia.
-Chronic insomnia isn’t just frustrating; it can have a major impact on your quality of life and your health.
-Sleep may seem to be a period of rest for us, but for our body and brain it is a period of activity during which our bodies restore and rejuvenate.
+While insomnia can be temporary due to changes in schedule or new stresses in your life, hopefully it is not a persistent issue for you.
+Today I am here to discuss chronic insomnia.
+Chronic insomnia is not only frustrating but also it badly affects your quality of life and health.
+While sleep is a time of rest for us, our bodies and brain revitalize and restore during this time frame.

 Why We Get Sleepy

 In humans, sleep is dictated by a series of chemical messengers known as neurotransmitters.
 In an effort to maintain homeostasis, our bodies are constantly balancing out the levels of these neurotransmitters.
 The key neurotransmitters that influence sleep are Adenosine, Melatonin and Serotonin (this is not an exhaustive listing).